-Russian Doll co-creator Leslye Headland will be the first person to bring the excellent High Republic timeline into live-action with this show, rumored to star Amandla Stenberg.
+Russian Doll co-creator Leslye Headland will be the first person to bring the excellent High Republic timeline into live-action with this show, long rumored to star Amandla Stenberg before an actual confirmation finally arrived at San Diego Comic-Con 2022—one of few Star Wars bits of news to emerge from the convention.
 Casting is ongoing but the series has already been written.

 In an interview on May 17, Headland revealed the show would be about 100 years before the events of The Phantom Menace.
 “A lot of those characters haven’t even been born yet,” she said.
 “We’re taking a look at the political and personal and spiritual things that came up in a time period that we don’t know much about.
 My question when watching The Phantom Menace was always like, ‘Well, how did things get to this point?’
 How did we get to a point where a Sith lord can infiltrate the Senate and none of the Jedi pick up on it?
 Like, what went wrong?
 What are the scenarios that led us to this moment?”

-In a new interview released May 24, Headland spoke about her goals for the series.
-For Headland, above all else The Acolyte is a mystery, and that mystery is what is figuring out what is going on in this peak period.
+In an interview released May 24, Headland spoke about her goals for the series.
+For Headland, above all else The Acolyte is a mystery, and that mystery is figuring out what is going on in this peak period.
 It was also suggested that The Acolyte will bring more elements from the Expanded Universe to canon, but what parts that will be incorporated will remain to be seen.

 Lucasfilm Animation is teaming up with Industrial Light and Magic for this streaming show that will “introduce us to a new hero, guided by legendary duo R2-D2 and C-3PO.”
 We don’t know anything beyond that.